canopy-js/canopy-js/README.md

 The book is also bookshelf.
 The data itself is the class.
 Information is put in a place.
-And becomes a place for more information.
+And it becomes a place for more information.
 We use speech to navigate speech.
 So organize speech with itself.